 FR4 laminates owe their flame resistance due to its bromine content, a non-reactive halogen commonly used in industry for its flame retarding properties.
 This gives FR4 materials obvious advantages as a stock PCB material, especially in prototyping where circuits are still in the initial testing stages and may be pushed to extremes.
 It is also a little assuring if your soldering skills are not up to standard.

 Other similar grades used for PCBs include FR2, which is a type of fire retarding fiberglass resin bonded paper and G10 which is not flame resistant at all.
 FR2 is cheaper and so has its uses in mass production of low-end electrical equipment.
 G10, a predecessor to FR4, has all but been taken over by the safer FR4 standard.
 Its only use in PCBs now are in designs that desire this flammable property.

-This blog has covered more information on rigid PCB materials than the average hobbyist will ever need, but should you ever find the use for High TG or more specialised materials, you can check out Seeed Fusion Advanced PCB service for more options including high frequency boards and rigid-flex PCBs.
+This blog has covered more information on rigid PCB materials than the average hobbyist will ever need, but should you ever find the use for High TG or more specialized materials, you can check out Seeed Fusion Advanced PCB service for more options including high-frequency boards and rigid-flex PCBs.